-Most joinery companies in Australia work solely with MDF or particleboard, which are easy and cheap to work with, but not ideal in terms of lasting quality or impact on worker health.
+Most joinery companies in Australia work solely with MDF or particleboard, which are easy and cheap to work with, but not ideal in terms of tactile enjoyment, waste management or impact on worker health.

 We know plywood.
 We know which species and grades are right for each application, and how to cut and treat the panels to ensure they remain straight and true.

 We believe in bringing healthy materials into a home and avoiding imitation options wherever possible.

 Learn more about how our plywood is workshopped to ensure lasting results.
 Read more

 Led by owners and industrial designers Jonathan and Sophie Biet, the So Watt team of creatives and makers are an enthusiastic bunch and love to see your pieces come to life, often delivering to a local clients so we can meet you and see the piece in it's final home.

 See your project come to life with our CAD drawings; browse materials and finish samples at the So Watt showroom in Camperdown NSW; and receive frequent updates on progress.